My Place Awards

 Why enter the My Place Awards

-- Shortlisted entries will feature in a My Place exhibition – the My Place 2019 exhibition at The Lighthouse (Glasgow) hosted over 12.3k visitors and built environment stakeholders
+- Shortlisted entries will feature in a My Place exhibition – the My Place 2019 exhibition at Glasgow’s The Lighthouse hosted over 12.3k visitors and built environment stakeholders.

 - Award winners will receive PR support from the Scottish Civic Trust and the chance to be featured in online and print content by our media partners.
 The My Place Awards 2020 ceremony reached 26k people on social media, and winners of the Awards were featured on BBC Alba.

 Only projects / buildings in Scotland will be eligible for the Scottish Civic Trust My Place Awards.

-Submissions will be considered for projects completed between 1 January 2017 and 31 December 2019 that fit into one of the following criteria:
+Submissions will be considered for built environment projects completed between 1 January 2018 and 31 December 2020 that fit into one of the following criteria: